5 Things to know before starting Algorithmic Trading

 - News, Commentary and Research

-Apart from the trading platform, eSignal also offers QLink service that makes it quick and simple to download real-time, streaming data into your Excel worksheets.
+Apart from the algorithmic trading platform, eSignal also offers QLink service that makes it quick and simple to download real-time, streaming data into your Excel worksheets.
 Traders can perform further analysis and build strategies in excel using worksheet functions/macros, and have them executed via Excel API.

 2. Charting Platforms